elbywan/crystalline/README.md

 - Methods that are not called anywhere will not be analyzed, as this is how the Crystal compiler works.

+- The parser is not permissive, nor incremental which means that the features will sometimes not work.
+It would involve a massive amount of work to change that.

 ## Development

 ###  Dev build